yezero/sandstorm/docs/developing/raw-pure-client-apps.md

 directory and adjust your code to do storage via HTTP GET/PUT/DELETE requests under `/var`.

-Keep in mind that each Sandstorm app instance should represent a single "document", or otherwise the minimal unit of data that a user might want to share independently.
+Keep in mind that each Thurly app instance should represent a single "document", or otherwise the minimal unit of data that a user might want to share independently.
 So, if your app currently features "save" and "load" actions that ask for a location, remove that, and